 Mind the Gap!

-Hubs used the spacers to leave a vertical gap too.
+Hubs uses the spacers to leave a vertical gap too.

 Once a drawer front is temporarily in place, you can remove the spacers and move onto the next one repeating the process.

-When all the MDF is in place, open one of the drawers and then evenly measure several spots on the inside of the drawers where you’ll drill to add screws to hold the MDF in place.
+When all the MDF is in place, open one of the drawers and then evenly space several spots on the inside of the drawers where you’ll add screws to hold the MDF in place.

-On the small drawer shown here we measured for three screws.
+On the small drawer shown here we measure for three screws.

-You can either vacuum as you go or when you’ve finished drilling all the holes.
+You can either vacuum as you go or when you finish drilling all the holes.

-The drawer shown below is one of the larger ones, so it gets six screws.
-Hubs removed the clamps first to get a better picture, but it’s better to keep them in place until you’re done.
+The drawer below is one of the larger ones, so it gets six screws.
+Hubs removes the clamps first to get a better picture, but it’s better to keep them in place until you’re done.

-This is what you’ll end up with once all the drawer faces are in place and a new black kick plate is added.
+This is what you’ll end up with once all the drawer faces are in place, along with a new black kick plate.

 Dissassemble Upcycled Kitchen Cabinets